-Over the summer, while doing a show in Greenwich Village, I was approached by the extremely talented fashion stylist Santa Bevacqua, who asked to borrow some of my scarves for a photo shoot for L'Officiel magazine.
+Over the summer, while doing a show in Greenwich Village, I was approached by the extremely talented fashion stylist Santa Bevacqua.
+She asked to borrow some of my scarves for a photo shoot for L'Officiel magazine.
 Needless to say, I was extremely excited.

-Santa has an amazingly ethereal and otherworldly sensibility; her work is both lush and minimalist, bold and streamlined.
+She has an amazingly ethereal and otherworldly sensibility.
+Her work is both lush and minimalist, bold and streamlined.
 She excels at adding texture and drama to images with rich and unexpected fashion juxtapositions.
-In addition to the link above, you can check out her work on Instagram.

 So some of my scarves went to Italy for an eerily beautiful maze photo shoot that ran in L'Officiel.
 The photographer was Amber Gray, whose images conjure up a dreamlike world.